Kevin Rinker is Co-Chair of the firm’s Mergers & Acquisitions Group. He is also Co-Chair of the Healthcare & Life Sciences Group and a leader ...

 - AssuraMed in its $2 billion sale to Cardinal Health.

 - Johnson & Johnson in the sale to SK Capital Partners of its global narcotics business, one of the world's leading producers of opiates.

-- Clayton, Dubilier & Rice in its acquisition of a controlling stake in Drive DeVilbiss Healthcare, a global manufacturer of medical products.
+- Clayton, Dubilier & Rice in its acquisition of a controlling stake in Drive DeVilbiss Healthcare, a leading global manufacturer of medical products.

 - Nestlé Skin Health in its $1 billion acquisition of Guthy Renker’s worldwide Proactiv business, the world’s leading non-prescription acne brand.